freerange/mocha/README.md

 * A Ruby library for [mocking](http://xunitpatterns.com/Mock%20Object.html) and [stubbing](http://xunitpatterns.com/Test%20Stub.html) - but deliberately not (yet) [faking](http://xunitpatterns.com/Fake%20Object.html) or [spying](http://xunitpatterns.com/Test%20Spy.html).
 * A unified, simple and readable syntax for both full & partial mocking.
-* Built-in support for MiniTest and Test::Unit.
+* Built-in support for Minitest and Test::Unit.
 * Supported by many other test frameworks.

 ### Intended Usage